A Guide for Families 2018-2019

 This guide for parents and carers has useful and important information for preparing your son or daughter as they embark on, and throughout, their formal schooling.
 This booklet also contains a list of helpful websites and contact numbers should you require further information.
+Starting School: A guide for families 2018-2019 print version (1 Mb)

 In the ACT it is compulsory for children to be enrolled in school from age six.
 Our schools can provide parents and carers with helpful advice about starting school at any time.
 If you move to the ACT during the school year your local public school can help you with enrolling your son or daughter.